PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    - Again, this may not work at this stage of the exercise because the full image has not been created
 >    - You would also need a DockerHub account to be allowed to push images
 >
-{: .callout}
+{: .discussion}

-## H. Converting the container into Singularity format
+## G. Converting the container into Singularity format

 First, lets take a look into the `Singularity.def` definition file: